MCF3389/okapilabLogFiles/README.md

 # okapilabLogFiles
-This is an extension for the wonderful software GPTAvatar created by Seth Robinson, https://github.com/SethRobinson/GPTAvatar
+This is an extension for the wonderful software GPTAvatar created by Seth Robinson, https://github.com/SethRobinson/GPTAvatar GPTAvatar is a free open-source software that allows creating AI-based avatars with Unity.

 The class LogFiles is part of Maximilian C. Fink's OKAPILabExtensions for GPTAvatar.
 The class allows to create logfiles for educational/psychological/other research.